ElectricRCAircraftGuy/eVTOL_simulation/README.md

 1. https://en.cppreference.com/w/cpp/numeric/random
 1. https://en.wikipedia.org/wiki/Monte_Carlo_method
 1. [my answer] [How to install Google Test (`gtest`) and Google Mock (`gmock`) as shared, static `.a` libraries, system-wide, on Linux/Unix](https://stackoverflow.com/a/75718815/4561887)

+<a id="assumptions"></a>
+# Assumptions

+1. Provided Assumptions
+    - Each vehicle starts the simulation with a fully-charged battery
+    - Each vehicle instantaneously reaches Cruise Speed
+    - Each vehicle is airborne for the full use of the battery, and is immediately in line for the charger after running out of battery power.

+1. Additional Assumptions:
+    - faults can only occur during **flying**, NOT during waiting for a charger, or charging.
+    - faults don't make the vehicle stop flying; it keeps flying; you just count the faults
+    - when the plane runs out of fuel it is instantly at the charger without adding distance
+    - only charge when the battery is empty (at 0% State of Charge (SoC))
+    - "the probability of fault per hour" statistic should be evenly spread across the time steps, to provide a more-realistic "real-life" simulation, providing for the ability to run this simulation "real time" if you wanted to train ground support personal to actually respond to the emergencies and operations at the predicted real-time cadence.
+    - once a vehicle gets on the charger, it will stay there until full
+    - each vehicle is fully loaded with passengers every flight

 <a id="build"></a>